dandai509/Python-Project--Exploratory-Data-Analysis/README.md

-# Exploratory Data Analysis on AirBnb Amesterdam
+# Python Project- EDA on AirBnb Amesterdam
 ## Business Problem
 Client wishes to invest in an Airbnb property in Amsterdam.
 He would like to see some data about Airbnb performance in Amsterdam’s neighbourhoods that supports a clear recommendation for an investment in a specific neighborhood.
 ## Data Cleaning